andyst-dev/inception-42/README.md

 - the Makefile creates the local data directories and prepares host mapping for the domain
 - Docker Compose builds the three service images from the local Dockerfiles
 - MariaDB starts first and initializes the database and SQL user
-- WordPress waits for MariaDB, downloads the core files, creates `wp-config.php`, installs the site, and creates a second user
+- WordPress waits for MariaDB, downloads the core files, creates `wp-config.php`, installs the site and creates a second user
-- NGINX generates the certificate if needed, serves the WordPress files, and forwards PHP requests to the WordPress container
+- NGINX generates the certificate if needed, serves the WordPress files and forwards PHP requests to the WordPress container
 - persistent volumes keep database content and website files across container restarts

 ### Subject requirements to respect